Low-carb diets have been controversial for decades.

 Over time, this should lead to a drastically reduced risk of heart disease and type 2 diabetes.

-low-carb diets tends to come from the harmful fat in the abdominal cavity that is known to cause serious
+low-carb diets tends to be harmful abdominal fat that is known to cause serious

 High-density lipoprotein (HDL) is often called the “good” cholesterol.

-Bottom Line: Low-carb diets tend to be high in fat, which leads to an impressive increase in blood levels of HDL, often referred to as the "good" cholesterol.
+leads to an impressive increase in blood levels of “good” HDL cholesterol.

-reduction in blood pressure, which should lead to a reduced risk of many common
+reduction in blood pressure, which should reduce your risk of many common